korchasa/awesome-nomad/README.md

 - [kencx/homelab](https://github.com/kencx/homelab) - This project automates the deployment and management of a Hashicorp cluster including Nomad, Consul, and Vault on Proxmox.
 - [mr-karan/nomctx](https://github.com/mr-karan/nomctx) - Nomctx is a tool for quickly switching between different Nomad clusters and namespaces.
 - [mxab/nacp](https://github.com/mxab/nacp) - NACP is an Admission Controller that acts as a proxy for the Nomad API, enabling validation and mutation of job data.
+- [ngine-io/chaotic](https://github.com/ngine-io/chaotic) - Chaotic is a tool for introducing chaos in cloud environments to test resilience by simulating failure scenarios.
 - [nomad-ops/nomad-ops](https://github.com/nomad-ops/nomad-ops) - Nomad-Ops is an operator for Nomad that reconciles running jobs with Git repositories.
 - [robinovitch61/wander](https://github.com/robinovitch61/wander) - Wander is a terminal application designed to interact with HashiCorp Nomad clusters.
 - [sepulworld/deadman-check](https://github.com/sepulworld/deadman-check) - Deadman Check is a monitoring tool for ensuring Nomad periodic jobs and Cron tasks run at expected intervals.